fliptanedo/FlipWebsite2025/README.md

    cp .gitignore ../FlipWebsite2025/
    ```

-5. If you want to deploy to GitHub Pages as a staging ground, you can follow these instructions: https://docs.hugoblox.com/reference/deployment/ (I'm doing this so I can compare this new page to my previously published page.)
+5. If you want to deploy to GitHub Pages as a staging ground, you can follow these instructions: https://docs.hugoblox.com/reference/deployment/ This is a nice way to compare the new site to my previously published site.
+It also serves to archive old versions of the page.

 6. Start hacking the template by copying over bits from the old site.
 The steps for this are summarized below.
 As you go through this, update the `README.md` file accordingly.
 You future self will thank you (take this moment to thank me).